blackbourna/Jam/README.md

 ##Games:
-As far as game ideas, right now the plan is to compile as many single-sentence ideas for minigames we can get (think stuff that takes anywhere from 30min to 3 hours) and we'll take the list to the jam and pump out the games by splitting into groups of 2-3 and going at them for a few hours, then switching to something else, whether it's done or not.
+As far as game ideas, right now the plan is to compile as many single-sentence ideas for minigames we can get (think stuff that takes anywhere from 30min to 3 hours) and we'll take the list to the jam and pump out the games by splitting into groups of 2-3 and going at them for a few hours (3 hours?), then switching to something else, whether it's done or not.
 The idea being that we should hopefully have more rought stuff to show off rather than any one particularly polished work.

 ##Rough Game Ideas:
+Add to this as ideas come.
 * accelerometer bowling game, straight top-down, use html5 transform to fix perspective
 * lunar lander ripoff
 * jump on turtle?